France-ioi/algorea-devdoc/items/ui-workflow.md

 From the id of the parent item and the attempt id (of itself or one of its children) <sup>[3](#srv3)</sup>, returns:
 - for the parent:
-  - item id, item title, item type,
+  - item id, item title (+language), item type,
   - access rights
   - attempt id
+  - whether it is a root
 - for each child item of the parent:
-  - item id, item title, item type, explicit_entry,
+  - item id, item title (+language), item type, explicit_entry,
-  - whether the item has children,
+  - whether the item has visible children,
   - access rights,
+  - requires_explicit_entry, entry_participant_type, no_score
   - best score: among all attempts of the participant on this item,
   - a list of the results within its parent attempt, with:
     - attempt id